SimplifyJobs/Summer2025-Internships/CONTRIBUTING.md

 ### If the Company *Does* Exist
 If the company already exists in the table, make sure the internship you're trying to add isn't already there!

-If it isn't, then simply edit the existing row based on the specifications described above (under "If the Company Doesn't Exist"). **Do not move the row to the bottom of the internship list.**
+If it isn't, then simply edit the existing row based on the specifications described above (under "If the Company Doesn't Exist"). **Please move the row to the bottom of the internship list so viewers see the updated entry.**

 For example, if the README table looks like
 ```